Matoking/siliqua/README.md

 * Transaction timestamps and descriptions
 * Portable wallet files for easy backups with timestamps and details intact
 * NANO node and NanoVault server support
+* JSON output for easy integration with scripts

 Installation
 ============